-What is a CUSIP Number?
+What Is A CUSIP Number?

 The full form of CUSIP is Committee on Uniform Securities Identification Procedures.

 The system was born out of a need to develop a standard method of identifying securities to improve operating efficiencies across the industry.
 The American Bankers Association (ABA) was tasked to find a suitable system for the same in 1964 by the New York Clearing House Association.
 As a result, the Committee on Uniform Security Identification Procedures was created, and the CUSIP system was instituted.
-The CUSIP Service Bureau was formed to administer the system in 1968.
+The CUSIP.
+The Service Bureau was formed to administer the system in 1968.

 CGS is the numbering systems or agency for